rtruxal/pycogserv/README.md

 2016-11-15: Added support & checking-mechanism for web-search query parameters
 2016-11-18: Added separate modules for Universal constants and validators.
+2016-11-22: Added support for paging.
+Offloaded all URL encoding to requests for congruence.

 Massive swaths of this v5 API interface were graciously stolen from py-bing-search which you can find here: https://github.com/tristantao/py-bing-search

-I AM NOT A PROFESSIONAL PROGRAMMER AND JUST STARTING THIS.
+I AM NOT A PROFESSIONAL DEV AND JUST STARTING THIS.

-PLEASE HELP ME MAKE THIS NOT AWFUL.
+PLEASE HELP ME FIX CURRENT IF/ELSE HELL.

 TODO
 =====
-* Parse the return JSON!...like any of it! just do something it's a mess!
+* Parse the return JSON!...like any of it! just do something it's a mess! **FINISHED-(ALPHA)**
 * Add image/news/video classes w/ support for API-specific querying
 * Fix query params-checking. **FINISHED-(ALPHA)**
 * Parse queries into URLs better. **FINISHED-(ALPHA)**
-    * Use requests.utils.quote or some-such to encode things properly.
+    * Use requests.utils.quote or some-such to encode things properly.**FINISHED-(ALPHA)**
 * Set up error handling for query/second errors.
 Use time.sleep(1). **FINISHED-(ALPHA)**
-* Implement paging with self.current_offset.
+* Implement paging with self.current_offset. **FINISHED-(ALPHA)**
 * Ensure Python3 compatibility w/ try: except: statement for manual header entry.
     * (Currently using `raw_input`)